 The battle of due recognition in the literary horror/thriller/suspense genre has been a tough one for women writers.
-And while authors like Ann Radcliffe, and, later on, Daphne du Maurier wrote novels which stand as cornerstones of the Gothic horror genre, many female horror writers have gone under appreciated.
+And while authors like Ann Radcliffe, and later on, Daphne du Maurier, wrote novels which stand as cornerstones of the Gothic horror genre, many female horror writers have remained under-appreciated.

-Today we look to some of the women writers who lead the genre of the sick and twisted, admiring their short stories, poetry, and prose.
+Today, we look to some of the women writers who lead the genre of the sick and twisted, admiring their short stories, poetry, and prose.
 Here is a short round up of the women you may not know yet, but once you do, they’ll surely haunt your bookshelves evermore.
-These women range from the beginnings of horror, representing classic horror novels, to today, writing some of the most popular and bestselling horror of the modern day.
+These women range from pioneers of the genre, representing classic horror novels, to the standard-bearers of today, writing some of the most popular and bestselling horror of modern times.

 1. Daphne du Maurier (pictured above)

 Born in London in 1907, Daphne du Maurier was the daughter of the prominent actor-manager Sir Gerald du Maurier and actress Muriel Beaumont.
 She grew up among creative types, and her blooming passion for literature and writing was nurtured by family and friends.
-As her career grew, she was categorized as a “romantic novelist” though, today, she fits best among the Gothic writers. du Maurier found success on the big screen as well: many of her novels were adapted for films including Jamaica Inn (1939), Frenchman’s Creek (1944), Hungry Hill (1947), My Cousin Rachel (1952), and, of course, Rebecca (1940).
+As her career grew, she was categorized as a “romantic novelist,” though today she fits best among the Gothic writers. du Maurier found success on the big screen as well: many of her novels were adapted for film including Jamaica Inn (1939), Frenchman’s Creek (1944), Hungry Hill (1947), My Cousin Rachel (1952), and of course, Rebecca (1940).
 Hitchcock’s The Birds (1963) was based on a treatment of one of du Maurier’s short stories, as was as the film Don’t Look Now (1973).
 The Doll is one of 13 of du Maurier’s “lost” stories, described as, “gothic, suspenseful, and macabre.”
-She wrote it when when she was only 21.
+She wrote it when she was only 21.

 2. Silvina Ocampo